 Discovery is often the longest phase of a brain injury case.
 Once it is completed, and any attempts to settle have fallen through, the final step is taking the case to trial.
 At your trial, both sides will get the chance to make their case and offer evidence.
 The jury will hear this evidence before making a ruling.

 The attorneys at Dansker & Aspromonte Associates LLP are ready to help you pursue financial compensation for your brain injury.
 To learn more about your options, reach out for a free consultation today.
-A team member is standing by to discuss your case.
+A team member is available to discuss your case.
 The sooner you call us, the sooner we can build a strong claim for maximum compensation.